Method 2: Receipted Method

 Maximum lodging rates exclude taxes.
 When lodging takes place within New York State a Tax Exemption Certificate must be provided to the hotel (you may also need your Government ID).
 New York State tax is not reimbursable.
 If the lodging is outside of NewYork State, state and local taxes are reimbursable and are not included in the lodging per diem rates.

 Travelers using this method are eligible for an additional per diem for breakfast if they have to depart before 7:00 AM and dinner if they have to return at after 7:00 PM.
+Meal allowance rates are base upon 20 percent for breakfast and 80 percent for dinner of the full allowance pertaining to the traveler's destination in these cases.

 If you share a room with another employee, one-half of the double room charge may be claimed by each person.
 Separate itemized receipts should be requested of the hotel in order for each traveler to claim per diem rates for meals.